Is Fabrication The Same As Manufacturing?

 Another benefit of fabrication is flexibility.
 Because each piece is made to order, it is possible to make changes to the design or specifications at any time.
 This allows for greater flexibility in the manufacturing process and can help to save time and money.

-Read More: How To Find Fabrication Work?
+Read More: How To Cut Stainless Steel Sheet Metal?

 Fabrication vs. Manufacturing